Policy Support and Governance Gateway

 Governance for agrifood systems transformation

-In the face of growing global challenges such as food insecurity, climate crisis, resource depletion, and population growth, effective governance mechanisms are essential to guide the desired transition towards more effective, more sustainable and more inclusive agrifood systems.
+In the face of growing global challenges such as food insecurity, climate crisis, resource depletion, and population growth, effective governance mechanisms are essential to guide the desired transition towards more effective, sustainable and inclusive agrifood systems.
 Coordinated efforts at local, national, regional and global levels are necessary to develop and implement policies that promote environmentally friendly farming techniques, responsible resource management and use, and a more equitable distribution of benefits.

 Governance provides a vital structure for fostering dialogue, knowledge exchange, innovation, and technology adoption and facilitating inclusion and participation of all stakeholders in agrifood systems.
 By creating an enabling environment through governance, we can encourage collaboration between various stakeholders, including farmers, researchers, businesses, and policymakers, to collectively address the multifaceted challenges facing the agrifood sector.